great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/define_a_custom_expectation_class.md

 Advantages of subclassing an Expectation and providing customized attributes rather than creating an instance of the parent Expectation and passing in parameters include:

    - All instances of the Expectation that use the default values will be updated if changes are made to the class definition.
-   - More descriptive Expectation names can be provided that indicate the buisness logic behind the Expectation.
+   - More descriptive Expectation names can be provided that indicate the business logic behind the Expectation.
    - Customized text can be provided to describe the Expectation when Data Docs are generated from Validation Results.

 <h2>Prerequisites</h2>